BR0kEN-/deploy-revision/README.md

   lush_website_at:
     140:
       - "drush updb"
-  # It's predefined namespace for commands which should be run everywhere and every time.
+  # It's predefined namespace for commands which should be run everywhere.
   global:
     89:
       - "drush cc all"